technomancy/bussard/Contributing.md

 ## Code style

+* Three-space indent.
+No tabs.
+* Use `snake_case` for all the things.
+* Don't leave out parentheses just because they're technically optional.
+* Unused arguments should be named `_`.
-Three-space indent; don't leave out parentheses just because they're technically optional. `local f = function() ... end` preferred to `local function f() ... end` unless the latter is needed for recursion.
-Try to keep it under 80 columns unless it would be awkward (usually strings for output).
-Lume is great;
+* Try to keep it under 80 columns unless breaking would be awkward (usually strings for output).
-learn it inside out and use it.
+* Lume is great; learn it inside out and use it.

-Use `camel_case` for all the things.
+* Pick names for locals that avoid shadowing other locals.
+* The `local f = function() ... end` construct is preferred to `local function f() ... end` unless the latter is needed for recursion.

+The last rule exists to make recursive functions more obvious.
+If you see `local function f()`, you know to pay more attention because a recursive function is coming.

 There are three different code contexts (at the time of this writing; more may be introduced in the future): engine code, in-ship code, and OS code.
 The standards for the engine code are the strictest; no new globals may be introduced.
-Inside the ship or OS contexts, it is often OK to introduce new global functions.
+Inside the ship or OS sandboxes, it is often OK to introduce new "global" functions because their scope is much more limited.

-Always try to keep `make check` happy by ensuring that [luacheck](https://github.com/mpeterv/luacheck) doesn't have any problems with the code before submitting patches.
-This catches a lot of bugs.

 Some code (primarily the lisp and forth compilers) were imported from elsewhere and don't follow these rules.

+## Tests and Static Analysis

+While a test suite technically exists, it is far from comprehensive.
+If you're working on a feature that would be easy to write tests for, great!
+We use [lunatest](https://github.com/silentbicycle/lunatest), which is a pretty typical xUnit style tool.
+However, most work is not like that and relies on manual playtesting.
+This is OK.
+Please do *run* the existing tests before sending a patch though!

+You should also run [luacheck](https://github.com/mpeterv/luacheck) against your changes to check for simple mistakes that can be caught with static analysis, like typos or accidental globals.
+It also catches certain style issues.

+You'll need [luarocks](https://luarocks.org), which hopefully is provided by your package manager.

+    $ luarocks install --local luacheck && luarocks install --local lunatest [...]
+    $ make check test

 ## Philosophy